 I look for baskets all summer long at all the garage and yard sales; I have even spray painted some of the baskets to freshen them up a little.
 At Christmas time, I fill the baskets with dollar store items, wrap in shrink wrap and a nice bow and I have a very nice gift to give!

 For giving cake, cookies or candy at Christmas, to new neighbors or a sick friend, I look a garage sales, Goodwill or sales at retail stores for containers.
 Today at the General Dollar Store, they had their summer dinnerware on sale for half price.
-I got eight nice sized, bright colored dinner plates for a total of $2.50.
-They will make great plates for the rum cakes I give away at Christmas and look so much better than just a paper plate.

 In essence, a handmade book covered in beautiful seasonal paper.
 This book provides a lovely place to record Christmas memories, lists, and recipes.
 It can be large or small, depending on your needs.